-Daily intake of oral probiotic preparations is usual practice, although some trials have used twice-weekly dosing.
-Preparation strength is commonly measured as colony-forming units per capsule.
+Daily intake of oral probiotic preparations is commonly recommended, but some trials have used twice-weekly dosing.
+Preparation strength is usually measured as million/billion colony-forming units (CFUs) per capsule.

-The use of probiotics is not advised in patients at risk of opportunistic infections and in those with badly damaged GI tracts.
+Use of probiotics in severe acute pancreatitis is contraindicated.
+Use is also not advised in patients at risk of opportunistic infections and in those with badly damaged GI tracts.

-Information regarding safety and efficacy of specific preparations in pregnancy and lactation is lacking.
-Trials investigating probiotics have been conducted in pregnant women without obvious problems.
+Information regarding safety and efficacy in pregnancy and lactation is lacking.
+Trials investigating probiotic use in pregnant women have not resulted in adverse reactions.

 None well documented.

 Probiotics are considered to be relatively safe.
 Studies using probiotics have reported abdominal cramping, nausea, fever, soft stools, flatulence, and taste disturbances.
 Isolated case reports link probiotics to adverse reactions such as bacteremia, endocarditis, septicemia, pneumonia, and deep abdominal abscesses.

 Information is lacking.